luffingluffy/luffingluffy/README.md

-# Hi there 👋

-Hi, I'm Lutfi Randiva 👋
+# Hi, I'm Lutfi Randiva 👋

 I am a Year 4 Computer Science and Mathematics student from National University of Singapore (NUS), specialising in Algorithms and Theory, and a [competitive programmer](https://github.com/luffingluffy/cp) in my spare time.